 Local market penetration

-Delivering pamphlets or canvassing, guarantees that you are going to reach every single residential household in your selected area.
+Delivering pamphlets or canvassing should allow you to reach every type of household with an accessible letterbox in your selected area .

 Can be combined with your online efforts

-Online marketing is an incredibly powerful and capable way of building a customer base.
-You can combine your online marketing efforts like geographically targeted Facebook campaigns with the use of pamphlets.
+Online marketing can be an incredibly powerful way of building a customer base.
+With that said, you can combine your online marketing efforts like geographically targeted Facebook campaigns with the use of pamphlets.

-Targeting the same areas with canvassing and Facebook ads at the same time can help you get some fantastic results.
+Targeting the same areas with canvassing and Facebook ads at the same time can help you increase exposure.

-This way they sidestep their competition and bring their local customers to their delivery app profiles in a cost-effective, way.
+This way, a restaurant can bring their local customers to their delivery app profiles through a channel it has some control over.

 No VAT

-In the UK, there is no VAT chargeable on the printing of leaflets and pamphlets and brochures.
-You can find a good explanation of the current UK VAT rules around the production of leaflets here.
+In the UK, the printing of some leaflets, pamphlets and brochures can be free of VAT.
+You can find a good explanation of the general UK VAT rules around the production of leaflets here.

 Targets specific demographics